How to Choose a Copper Saucepan (& Why)

 Size Guide

 • 12cm: Holds a little less than 1 litre (0.8 litres).
-Great for individual portions and serving sauces at the table
+Great for individual portions and serving sauces at the table.

 • 14cm: Holds a little more than 1 litre (1.1 litres).
-Great for small portions, sauces, browning butter, and more
+Great for small portions, sauces, browning butter, and more.

 • 16cm: A very versatile size, and our top choice for a saucepan.
 Holds 1.8 litres of liquid.
-Great for all of the above, as well as two-person servings of noodles, rice, and more
+Great for all of the above, as well as two-person servings of noodles, rice, and more.

 • 18cm: Holds 2.5 litres.
-Holds all of the above, with a little extra leeway for larger portion sizes
+Holds all of the above, with a little extra leeway for larger portion sizes.

 • 20cm: Holds 3.4 litres.
-Great for cooking pasta (up to 4 portions), tomato sauce, curries, and more
+Great for cooking pasta (up to 4 portions), tomato sauce, curries, and more.

-Traditional Copper Pans
+Our Traditional (Non-Induction) Copper Saucepans

-Mauviel M’Heritage M’150S
+Mauviel M’150S

 If you want to experience copper's heat responsiveness on your induction hob, consider the following.